markov-kernel/RAT-retrieval-augmented-thinking/python_files.md

     def extract_content(self, url: str) -> Dict[str, Any]:
         """
-        Extract content from a webpage using Firecrawl API.
+        Extract content from a single webpage using Firecrawl's /scrape endpoint.
+        This is the primary method for single-page extraction, returning markdown.

         Args:
             url: The URL to scrape